AchimJenne/PicoCommandLine_Parser/README.md

 The token parser (SD-OS_Parser.ino) was an automatic generated code block.
 It is a binary search algorithm, makes it faster than sequential searching.
 Hand coded enhancements could be difficult!
 It is better to place your enhancement into a separate function.

 **Restrictions:**
-The error handling is incomplete verry long pathnames could be a problem
+The error handling is not complete longer pathnames could be a problem

 Released into the public domain without warranty.
 No warranty on the software sourcecode/function, hardware and/or system applications.